learn-co-students/oo-cash-register-online-web-pt-061019/README.md

-# Object Oriented Cash Register
+"After the discount, the total comes to $800."# Object Oriented Cash Register

 ## Objectives